Zero paid placements. No brand can pay to rank higher on Simscanner.

 Brand Rank Overall Coverage Speed Reliability Unlimited FUP / fair use Hotspot Local networks Review signal Confidence Action

-Last reviewed: 01 Jun 2026 (preview).
+Last reviewed: 15 Jun 2026.
 The overall mark is a weighted blend of Greek coverage, speed, reliability, carrier strength, FUP honesty, hotspot rules and what travellers say.
 See methodology →

 Local networks